This post will provide useful information about Fenway Park tours, including reviews and tour highlights.

 The Green Monster is now also the Red Sox mascot, an actual green furry monster named Wally.
 They are so clever!

-Located on the wall is the scoreboard that is still updated by hand.
+Located on the wall is the scoreboard which is still updated by hand.

 CURSE OF THE BAMBINO